mikhno351/ket-node/README.md

 The library is fully typed.

-Element types are inferred from the element.
+Element types are inferred from the element:

 ```ts
 const input = elementByTagName(document.createElement('input'));